Kisra legend: Basis of the legend

-In summarizing this work, historian Daniel McCall finds that although there is no clear evidence disproving any of these arguments, there are significant problems with all of them, including: the migrating army is said to use armor not used by the Persian armies at that time, a lack of ecclesiastical historical corroboration, and no Christian or Mithraic symbols came with the migration.
+In summarizing this work, historian Daniel McCall finds that although there is no clear evidence disproving any of these theories, there are significant problems with all of them, including: the migrating army is said to have worn armor not used by the Persian armies at that time, a lack of ecclesiastical historical corroboration, and no Christian or Mithraic symbols came with the migration.

 Importance

 The Kisra legend is a very important folkloric tradition in many of the communities of contemporary Nigeria.
 The legend was a key part of developing clear cultural identity in Borgu and Kebbi as they resisted Songhai and Fulani dominance to the north.
 In addition, the shared Kisra legend facilitated trade and peace treaties between the various ethnic and political communities in the area.
 Most notably, Borgu and Bornu and Borgu and Kebbi maintained productive trade relations for centuries often facilitated by Kisra traditions of gift exchange.
 After British control of Nigeria around 1900, administrative change and competition in the new governmental structures led to changes in the legend for each different community.

 The legend played a key role in many (now largely discredited) Hamitic theories of African political and social development.
 These theories argued that political development, namely the formation of complex states, had its origins in migrations of people from the Middle East or of Christian influences (often Coptic).
 The Kisra legend, and particularly the hypothesis that Kisra was actually Khosrau II, was seen as clear evidence for Egyptian, Nubian, Byzantine, or Persian influence into the development of West Africa.
 Without additional historical evidence though, the importance of the Kisra legend was often overemphasized.